Backup Installed Programs in Windows 11, 10, 8, 7 (3 Ways)

 If you've ever reinstalled any version of Windows operating system, you may know how tedious the job is.
-Though Windows OS can be installed using bootable media like installation disc or USB drive, it's still troublesome and time-consuming to install all the programs, and configuring them to to your satisfaction.
+Though Windows OS can be installed using bootable media like installation disc or USB drive, it's still troublesome and time-consuming to install all the programs and configure them to your satisfaction.

-Therefore, backing up installed programs in Windows 10/8/7 should be taken as an important part of backup strategy.
-Just think about this, you computer suddenly goes wrong due to system errors or other reasons, you reinstall Windows trying to solve the problem, but all the apps you installed are erased all together - what a relief it will be if you can restore these programs from a backup without reinstallation.
+Therefore, backing up installed programs should be taken as an important part of backup strategy.
+Just think about this, your computer suddenly goes wrong due to system errors or other reasons, you try reinstalling Windows to solve the problem, but all the apps you installed are erased altogether - what a relief it will be if you can restore these programs from a backup without reinstallation.

 In addition, if you've just bought a new computer and want to transfer installed programs from the old computer to the new one, an image backup can also help you restore all the programs once for all.

 Then, how to backup programs in Windows 11/10/8/7?
 Let's take a look at the following 3 methods.